1.1 Professionals and Professionalism

 Convention: Follow accepted norms

-• Breaking conventions or org norms can distract from the central message.
+• Breaking conventions or organizational norms can distract from the central message

 • Formatted properly, standards of design